turingschool/backend-curriculum-site/module1/lessons/working_with_git.markdown

 If this is your first time using Hub, you'll be prompted for your github username and password.
 After that, hub will do 2 things:

 1. Create the repository on GitHub
-2. Add that repository as a "remote" within our local repository (on our machine)
+2. Add that repository as a "remote" within our local repository (on our machine) -->

+### 1. Create a new (GitHub) repository to host this content online.

+Go to your GitHub profile & click on the `Repositories` tab.
+Click the green "New" button in the upper-right corner.

+Fill in the name with the name of your project (usually corresponding to its assigned title).

+Click "Create repository"

+### 2. Add the online repo as a "remote" for our local repository

+Click the "Copy to Clipboard" button next to the "...or push an existing repository from the command line" section.

+Navigate to your CLI and make sure you're in your project directory.

+Paste (`cmmd-v`) the copied commands into your CLI.

-Check `git remote -v` and we'll see that origin has been set to our remote repo address: `origin git@github.com:username/repo_name.git`
+Check `git remote -v` to see that the `origin` remote has been set to our remote repo address: `origin git@github.com:username/repo_name.git`

-### Pushing changes to our new remote
+### 3. Push changes to our new remote

 __Discussion:__ Remote vs. Local Copies of Repo

-Thanks to hub, we have a remote available to push to.
+Since we now have a remote repo (on GitHub), we can push our local changes to it.
 We'll do this with the `git push` command, which takes __2 arguments__:

 1. A "remote" to push to (most often this will be `origin`)
 2. The "branch" we'd like to push to (for now this will usually be `master`)